w3f/Grants-Program/applications/Armur_AI.md

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?** Our Founder, Akhil has been active in the Polkadot ecosystem and also has a 14-chapter course on Substrate on his youtube.
+Akhil discussed this project with Dr. Gavin Wood, who referred him to Square One and after that Nico suggested that grant is the best route.
 We all think Polkadot is the future.
 A grant seems like the best way forward for us to be involved with the Polkadot community more deeply.